uoe-eng/tabularasa/README.md

 * `configuration` - A `Configuration` schema object.

-### RootPage
+### SLDRoot

-The `RootPage` component takes the following properties:
+The `SLDRoot` component takes the following properties:

 * `collections` - An object containing collections, keyed by colelction name.
 * `events` - An object where the key is an event, and the value a function to be called.
 This simplifies the process of registering callbacks for the various events SLD can generate.

-### ListTable
+### SLDList

-The `ListTable` component takes the following properties:
+The `SLDList` component takes the following properties:

 * `name` - The name of the generated table.
-This is used to identify the table, for example in `RootPage` tab titles.
+This is used to identify the table, for example in `SLDRoot` tab titles.
 * `collection` - An array of 'data' items.

-### DetailCard
+### SLDDetail

-The `DetailCard` component is not usually called directly, being used inside a `Dialog` launched when a row is clicked on.
+The `SLDDetail` component is not usually called directly, being used inside a `Dialog` launched when a row is clicked on.

 It takes the following properties: